Getting a visa for your partner to live in the UK

 If you’re just bringing your partner and no children, you’ll need an income of at least £18,600 per year before tax.

 If your partner is bringing children with them, you’ll need to earn an extra £3,800 for the first child, and an extra £2,400 for each child after that.
-You don't have to pay the extra charge if you’re bringing children who are British or children who have indefinite leave to remain in the UK.
+You don't have to earn these extra amounts if you’re bringing children who are British or children who have indefinite leave to remain in the UK.

 If you’re bringing children and your partner is already in the UK, you’ll still need to show your income is £18,600 plus the extra amounts for your children.